aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 ### Visualization of Critical Points

-Critic2 does not come with a graphical interface to visualize the results of your calculations (yet).
-This can be a problem when the list of critical points is very large, if you want to identify one particular critical point among many, or if you need to calculate distances between atoms and/or critical points.
-However, there are some molecular visualization programs that can be used to read the output of critic2, and this section describes the most comfortable procedures to do so at present.
+Identifying which critical point is which can be a problem when the list of CPs is very large.
+It is also a problem if you need to calculate distances between atoms and/or critical points.
+Critic2 comes with a [graphical interface (GUI)](/critic2/installation/#c2-gui) to visualize the results of your calculations.
+Although it is not complete, the GUI will allow you to measure distances and identify critical points; see below for how to use other programs.

 The key to critical point visualization is the CPREPORT keyword.
 When used with one of the available output file formats, critic2 will write